gmc-code/PC-app-development/docs/tkinter_apps/tk_temperature_converter.rst

 ----

-Step 2: Adding Widgets
+Create Widgets
 ----------------------

-Next, we'll add the widgets for the input and output fields, and the convert button.
+Add the widgets for the input and output fields, and the convert button.

 .. code-block:: python